Faculty of the Year

 Honors Faculty Fellows are individually assigned to provide personalized advising and mentoring to students.
 Each year, Honors College students nominate Fellows to be honored as “Fellow of the Year” for excellence in mentoring.

 The Instructor of the Year award is given annually to one of the many faculty members who teach our first-year Honors Core courses as well as our Honors Seminars for upperclassmen.
-This year’s Instructor of the Year is Dr. Anna C. Roosevelt, Professor of Anthropology in the College of Liberal Arts and Sciences.
+This year’s Instructor of the Year is our very own Dr. Ralph Keen, Dean of the Honors College and Professor of History.

 Dean Keen was a classics major as an undergraduate and received his PhD in the history of Christianity.
 Before he came to UIC in 2010 as professor of history and Schmitt Chair in Catholic Studies, he taught in the Religious Studies department at the University of Iowa, where he was also Director of Undergraduate Studies and Honors Advisor (as well as supervisor of dozens of senior research projects).
 He has also been a visiting professor at Harvard Divinity School.